Takeda Pharmaceutical Company: Lawsuits

 In April 2015 Takeda agreed to pay a settlement of $2.37 billion to an estimated 9,000 people who submitted claims alleging that pioglitazone was responsible for giving them bladder cancer.
 The company said the decision is expected to resolve the “vast majority” of these cases.
 Takeda will put the money into a settlement fund if 95 percent of plaintiffs agree to the accord, according to which each claimant would get an average $267,000.
 However, the exact amount for each plaintiff will be evaluated based on cumulative dosage, extent of injuries and history of smoking.
 In 2014, a plaintiff was awarded $9 billion in punitive damages after a federal court found Takeda hid the cancer risks of their diabetes medicine, but the amount was later reduced to $26 million by a judge who deemed the charge excessive.

 Public–private engagement

 Activism

-Takeda is a corporate partner of Human Rights Campaign, a large LGBT advocacy organization.
+Takeda is a corporate partner of Human Rights Campaign, a large LGBTQ advocacy organization.